 A different room setup so that all of the attendees are packed close together or some other camera techniques could improve this image.
 I would move the streamed sessions to a smaller room and have a sign-up to attend them like you do the computer labs.

-Related to this, it appears that many of the streaming presenters are related to the major sponsors or the big names in genealogy.
+It appears that many of the streaming presenters are related to the major sponsors or the big names in genealogy.
 No fault there, you need to draw in the crowds.
 However, some of these presenters had presentations throughout the day in the Expo hall and their setup was much better to be recorded.

 Devon and I have talked about several different classes that we might put together.
 We’ll see if we end up submitting proposals later this year.